saumil-sharma/LinkedList/README.md

 we iterate thru the whole LinkedList until we find a Node that has no Node in the `next` variable.

 We can start with the `rootNode` and make our way down the list using the logic above.

+## LinkedList.removeNodeByData()
+This method is responsible for removing a Node in the LinkedList by data.

+You can give it a String `data`, for which it searches in the LinkedList to attempt to find and remove.

+This method also returns the Node that's passed.
+Similar to `addNode()` we also iterate thru the whole LinkedList to attempt to find it.

+## LinkedList.modifyByData()
+This method modifies the LinkedList at a Node it finds by the same iteration method as above.

+When a Node is found, we use the setter method `Node.setData(Str data)` to replace the data.

+If nothing is found, `false` is returned.